randovania/randovania/README.md

 ## Limitations

-* There's no way to choose each trick individually.
+* There's no way to choose each trick individually via CLI.
 * The data set does not include out of bounds movement.
 * Dark World damage requirements, while mapped, are not verified.
 * Opening Blast Shield doors from a side does not consider the other side